 We all know how monotonous dinner can be.
 It is so easy to get stuck in a routine where you are cooking the same thing every week.
 AllRecipes Dinner Spinner helps keeps things fresh and spontaneous while allowing you to work on your cooking skills.
-With thousands of recipes on at your fingertips, your meals never have to be boring!
+With thousands of recipes at your fingertips, your meals never have to be boring!

-Where to Download: AllRecipes Dinner Spinner is available for android, iOS, Windows and Kindle.
+Where to Download: AllRecipes Dinner Spinner is available for android, iOS, Windows, and Kindle.

 Honorable Mentions: Yummly is another app that has thousands of recipes ready for you to view. iFood Assistant by Kraft Foods and Paprika Recipe Manager allows you to create and store your own recipes and helps you plan dinners and shopping.
 Fooducate brings it all together by teaching you about healthy eating and letting you track your food intake and goals.